coderbunker/Shanghai-Linux-Meetup/meetups/170407_virtual-raspberry-pi/info.md

-Coderbunker's glad to receive Prof. LU again.
+Coderbunker is happy to have Prof. LU again for a second time.
 We will learn about setting up virtual raspberry pi's on the cloud for IoT app testings on a larger scale.
 In order to do so we'll compile Linux packages which in bypassing enables you to break the barrier's of any distribution.